 The 1st world war breaks out and the whole of the textile machinery was soon engaged in providing materials for uniforms and knitted goods for the Allied Armies.
 Textile production was not the only area of the John Foster business influenced by war activities.
 The well-equipped engineering and wood-working departments were used by the Ministry of Munitions and took a very creditable share in the production of munitions that helped bring the war to a victorious end.
 Directors of John Foster guarantee to keep open the places of all male workers enlisted to join the army, participating in the National scheme for disabled ex-servicemen.
 The firm employed 167 ex-servicemen, of whom 38 were partially disabled.
 During world war one, military exception badges were issued to some workers of Black Dyke Mills who had ‘reserved occupations’ such as mill workers or farmers and were exempt from military service.

 Black Dyke Mills welcome a visit from HRH The Prince of Wales on 30th May, as he visits a number of Yorkshire towns.
 The purpose of his visits was to gain first-hand knowledge of conditions in the textile, steel and other industries for which the county is famous.
 John Foster are now a significant employer in the Bradford area, employing 1,400 workers across the mill and offices.
-John Fosters Bradford Office is pictured below.
+John Fosters Bradford Office is pictured above.